 Do I need to join the troop my Webelos leader joins?
 No, all members of a den need not join the same troop.
-Nor is there a “designated” troop that your boys must join, although some packs have a close affiliation with a brother-troop.
+Nor is there a designated troop that a Webelos Scout must join, although some packs have a close affiliation with a troop.
 Most troops welcome any new Scout that would like to join them.

 What about the Arrow of Light Requirements?
-The Webelos Arrow of Light requires your son to visit at least one Boy Scout troop and complete an application to join.
-We recommend he visit several troops, so he can see how different troops do things.
+The Arrow of Light requires Webelos Scouts to visit at least one Boy Scout troop and complete an application to join.
+It is recommend that they visit several troops to see how different troops do things.
 Every troop has its own traditions, activities, and level of adventure.
-You need to find one that is right for you.
-If possible, you and your son should attend an overnight campout as a guest of a troop.
-Contact the troop(s) you are interested in to set up a visit and go with your son to help him assess the troop.
+Each Scout need to find one that is right for them.
+If possible, a parent/guardian and Webelos Scout should attend an overnight campout as a guest of a troop.
+Contact the troop(s) you are interested in setting up a visit and go with your Scout to help them assess the troop.

 What should I ask when I visit?
 During your visit, there are things to ask and observe.
 There is no “right” answer to these questions, but you want a troop you and your son will feel comfortable with.
 Don’t be afraid to ask about the troop.
 They will be proud to tell you about themselves.